 The province is known for its fresh seafood, particularly lobster, oysters, and mussels, and its farms grow plenty of fresh produce, including a significant percentage of Canada’s potato crop (visit the Canadian Potato Museum on the island’s west side to learn more about the spud).
 For many people, though, PEI is all about the life and times of a feisty, red-haired fictional girl: Anne of Green Gables.
 Author Lucy Maud Montgomery (1874-1942), who created this beloved Canadian icon, grew up in the PEI town of Cavendish, the area that inspired many of the Anne novels.

-Peak season in Prince Edward Island runs from late June through early September, the best time for hanging out on the sandy beaches.
+Peak season in Prince Edward Island runs from late June through early September, the best time for booking one of the area’s rental cottages and hanging out on the sandy beaches.
 Fall brings cooler temperatures and the brilliant colors of the changing foliage, which makes it an excellent season for road tripping, hiking, and cycling.
 The island hosts several autumn food festivals, too.
 Speaking of food, if you love lobster at its freshest, time your visit for one of PEI’s two lobster seasons: May through June or August to October.
 Many attractions geared to visitors shut down between November and April, when the weather turns cold and often snowy.

 Wander the streets of the historic old town and along the scenic waterfront in Charlottetown, PEI’s provincial capital.
 With a population of about 40,000, Charlottetown isn’t a big city, but it has plenty of places to eat and drink when you’ve finished exploring.
 Graze your way through the local food hall, too.